RKelln/5-directions/public/writing/ppf.md

 The mind, like other complex phenomenon, could only be understood by "explanations of the principle" or "pattern predictions" and could not be fully predicted.
 This mirrors his distaste for planned economies.

 Notes:
+[Friedrich Hayek](https://en.wikipedia.org/wiki/Friedrich_Hayek) was an Austrian-British economist and philosopher best known for his contributions to economic theory.
+His book _The Sensory Order_ was an early connectionist theory of mind that challenged behaviorisms focus on stimuli and response, suggesting instead that principles by which thinking operated should be studied and that a reductionist approach was insufficient.
+For Hayek interpretation was part of every step in sensation.

+The mind, like other complex phenomenon, could only be understood by "explanations of the principle" or "pattern predictions" and could not be fully predicted.
+This mirrors his distaste for planned economies.

 ### Credits
 * http://public.econ.duke.edu/~bjc18/docs/Reflections%20on%20Hayek%27s%20Sensory%20Order.pdf